-5.2 The designated safeguarding lead (DSL)
+5.2 The Designated Safeguarding Lead (DSL)

 The DSL is a member of the senior leadership team.
-Our Head DSL is Louise Cook - Headteacher.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
-This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.
+Our DSL is Louise Cook - Head Teacher The DSL takes lead responsibility for safeguarding and child protection in the school.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-Out of school hours the DSL can be contacted on email: lcook@naseby.pfschools.org.uk or by phone: 01604 740540.
+Out of school hours contact; look@naseby.pfschools.org.uk 01604 740540

-When the Head DSL is absent, the Deputy DSL; Hannah East - SLT and DSL; Sharon Ellis - Nurture Lead will act as cover.
-If the DSL and deputies are not available, John Mulholland (Out of School Club Lead) will act as cover (for example, during out-of-hours/out-of-term activities).
+When the DSL is absent, the deputy - Hannah Walden - SLT, will act as cover.

+If the deputy DSL is not available, DSL - Sharon Ellis - Nurture Lead will act as cover (for example, during out-of-hours/out-of-term activities).